Preparing Your Vinyl Roof Deck for Winter

 Tip Two: Check Your Vinyl Roof Deck

 Once up top is clear, you’ll want to have a look at the vinyl roof deck itself.
-Clear furniture and debris off the deck and give it a hose down, so you can see the vinyl membrane clearly and check the perimeter for any issues.
+Clear furniture and debris from the deck and give it a hose down, so you can see the vinyl membrane clearly and check the perimeter for any issues.
 When you rinse off your deck, also check that water is running off the roof deck, rather than standing, which could lead to issues down the road.

 Around the perimeter, make sure the vinyl membrane is still securely in place, and that gutters and flashing are functioning to protect the underlying structure from water damage.
 If you suspect that any part of your vinyl roof deck is performing inadequately, have a professional check your deck before the first snow falls.